-Building on these models, seven studies independently discover the perfect segregation result (Collins and McNamara (1990), Smith (1992), Bloch (2000), Morgan (1995), Burdett and Coles (1997), Chade (2001) and Eeckhout (1999)).
-This result indicates that, when it is possible to segment the market into multiple markets, there exists a matching equilibrium where agents sorted by ability (type) form clusters and mate only within these clusters.
-In this scenario, segregation improves market efficiency by reducing search costs and thus ameliorating the negative externality inflicted by low types.
+Building on matching models with search frictions, several studies independently discover the perfect segregation result (Collins and McNamara (1990), Smith (1992), Bloch (2000), Morgan (1995), Burdett and Coles (1997), Chade (2001) and Eeckhout (1999)).
+This result indicates that, when it is possible to segment the market into multiple markets, there exists matching equilibria where agents sorted by ability (type) form clusters and mate only within these clusters.
+In this scenario, when type qualities are complementary in the production function, segregation improves market efficiency by reducing search costs and thus ameliorating the negative externality inflicted by low types.
 Morgan (1995) calls this result a theory of club formation, while Smith (1997) calls it perfect segregation.
 Burdett and Coles (1997) call it formation of class.